 Looking for how to cook the best prime rib roast recipe?
 You've come to the right place!
 The prime rib is slow-cooked to your preference (see FAQ section for cooking time), and the roasted herb crust is fantastic.

-We've made Christmas prime rib roast (also known as standing rib roast) for years, and it is always a hit.
-It's also a popular New Year's Eve dinner.
-If you want to wow your guests, you can make it for a special occasion!
+We’ve made Christmas prime rib roast (also known as standing rib roast) for years, and it is always a hit.
+It’s also a popular New Year’s Eve dinner.
+To wow your guests, you can make it for a special occasion!

 Simple Ingredients